psaboia/mcp-server-pad/openapi-ld/About_the_Paper_Analytical_Device_Project.md

 **Wikidata Entry:** [Paper Analytical Device (Q133248639)](https://www.wikidata.org/wiki/Q133248639)

+## The Mission
+Many of the pharmaceuticals that are purchased in the developing world are substandard or outright fake drugs.
+Although there is no global system for monitoring the quality of medicine, study after study reveals pervasive poor quality and products that are worthless or even harmful to patients.
+Many countries in the developing world do not have the technological infrastructure or regulatory resources to keep low quality medicines off the market shelves.
+And since the pharmaceutical trade is a lucrative global market, low quality medicine can cross borders and harm people anywhere in the world.

+### Low quality pharmaceuticals are a global problem
+The World Health Organization estimates that 10-30% of the pharmaceuticals that are purchased in the developing world are substandard or outright fake drugs.
+Many countries in the developing world do not have the technological infrastructure or regulatory resources to keep low quality medicines off the market shelves.
+And since the pharmaceutical trade is a lucrative global market, low quality medicine can cross borders and harm people anywhere in the world.

+### We are making tools to solve this problem.
+Paper analytical devices (PADs) are test cards that can quickly determine whether a drug tablet contains the correct medicines.
+They are cheap and easy to use.
+They don’t require power, chemicals, solvents, or any expensive instruments, so they can be deployed rapidly at large scale wherever a problem with pharmaceutical quality is suspected.

+### We are leveling the playing field.
+These little test cards could change the balance of power between sellers and buyers.
+Right now, most buyers have to trust what the seller tells them about the quality of the pharmaceuticals they purchase.
+Unscrupulous manufacturers and distributors know that there is little chance that their medicines will be screened in a lab.
+These paper test cards don’t need a lab, and they will enable people all over the world to quickly detect low quality medicines and remove them from the market.

 ## Introduction

 A **Paper Analytical Device (PAD)** is a 58mm x 104mm chromatography card printed with wax lines that form hydrophobic barriers, creating multiple test lanes.
 It is used to identify drugs and detect potential counterfeits through a color-based reaction pattern.
 The process involves applying a sample (crushed drug) to a swipe line, partially submerging the card in water, and analyzing the resulting Color Barcode with a neural network.